nielsnl68/node-red-contrib-i2c/README.md

 As of version 0.5.0 the nodes are using the i2c-bus library to communicate with your devices.
 It looks more stable and up-to-date.
 Also the need to use a config-node is removed.
 The config node was needed to store the common i2c object.
 With the new i2c-bus library is that not needed anymore.

-Warning: After upgrading to this version you will get an error of an unknown node in the config side-bar, you can safely remove this one.
+**Warning**: After upgrading to this version you will get an error of an unknown node in the config side-bar, you can safely remove this one.

 Downside my nodes work only for newer version where the i2c driver is on /dev/i2c-1